bnahill/PyCortexMDebug/README.md

 to see all of the field values with descriptions.

-You can add format modifiers like
+You can add format modifiers like:

-    svd/x [some_peripheral_name]

-to see the values in hex or
+* `svd/x` will display values in hex

-    svd/b (or /t) [some_peripheral_name]

-to see them in binary.
+* `svd/o` will display values in octal
+* `svd/t` or `svd/b` will display values in binary
+* `svd/a` will display values in hex and try to resolve symbols from the values

 All field values are displayed at the correct lengths as provided by the SVD files.
 Also, tab completion exists for nearly everything!
 When in doubt, run `svd help`.

 ### TODO